livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 * Graph data replicates and carries ACL semantics that do not apply to local node-only configuration; syncing secrets or host parameters would leak state to peers.
 * Keeping configuration outside the graph keeps the graph authoritative for domain objects only, while configuration remains lightweight, fast, and host-local.

+### 3.5 Protocol version tuple

+* Config Manager is the sole owner of the locally configured protocol version required by `01-protocol/10-versioning-and-compatibility.md`.
+* The tuple originates from `.env`, cannot be overridden by SQLite settings or environment overrides, and is immutable for the life of the process.
+Bumping the tuple requires editing `.env` and restarting so every manager observes the same value.
+* The tuple is published both as `(major, minor, patch)` integers and as a normalized string (e.g., `1.0.0`) so downstream components can follow the protocol document's lexicographic comparison rules without reparsing text.
+* Startup fails if the tuple is missing, malformed, or advertises a version newer than the running build supports.
+This prevents Network Manager or handshake code from promising behavior it cannot provide.

 ## 4. Configuration sources and precedence

 Config Manager enforces a deterministic precedence stack: